Scrap yards: how they price, weigh, and pay

 Scrap yards are the buy desk for the entire industry.
 They're also where sellers most often leave money on the table — through grade downgrades, weight rounding, mystery deductions, or just not knowing what to ask.
 This category covers the operational mechanics: how yards decide a price, how the scale and the magnet are used, what the typical drop-off looks like, and where you have actual leverage.

 Yards aren't a black box.
 Once you know the inputs they care about (grade, contamination, volume, repeatability) and the outputs they'll give you (price, payment method, time to unload), the rest is procedural.
-Sub-topics:
+The big levers:

-- How yards build their daily price sheet — what moves it and what doesn't
+- The daily price sheet — what moves it and what doesn't

 - The scale-house workflow (in-weight, sort, pay) and where downgrades happen